fcostin/tcplb/docs/DESIGN.md

 This certificate will be presented to clients who wish to negotiate TLS connections.

-The server will load trusted CA certs from the environment in the usual operating-system defined location.
-These CA certs will be used to validate the trust chain of the certificate presented by the client.
-Since the client certificate will be used as the basis of authentication, the server MUST NOT be configured to trust CA roots that are not trusted to verify client identities for purposes of authentication.
+The server will load the CA roots to use for client certificate validation from an explicit location specified by the user (see CLI UX).
+The server MUST NOT be configured to trust CA roots that are not trusted to verify client identities for purposes of authentication -- in particular, the load balancer should be configured to trust a limited number of CA roots that are used to issue client certificates.
+This configuration is very different from the default set of CAs trusted by operating systems, web browsers.
+Requiring the CA roots to be explicitly specified by the user instead of loading them from an operating-system defined place reduces the risk that a user may mis-configure which CA roots are trusted.

 Similarly, the client will validate the certificate presented by the server, and use its own trusted CA certs to evaluate if the server is